stevegrubb/fapolicyd-extras/performance/README.md

 dnf install perf

-Install from updates to get the latest: dnf install -y --enable-repo=updates-debuginfo rpm-libs-debuginfo rpm-debuginfo lmdb-debuginfo glibc-debuginfo glibc-common-debuginfo openssl-libs-debuginfo libattr-debuginfo file-debuginfo --skip-unavailable
+Install from updates to get the latest: dnf install -y --enable-repo=updates-debuginfo rpm-libs-debuginfo \
+rpm-debuginfo  lmdb-debuginfo glibc-debuginfo glibc-common-debuginfo \
+openssl-libs-debuginfo libattr-debuginfo file-debuginfo --skip-unavailable

-Install anything missing from fedora dnf install -y --enable-repo=fedora-debuginfo rpm-libs-debuginfo rpm-debuginfo lmdb-debuginfo glibc-debuginfo glibc-common-debuginfo openssl-libs-debuginfo libattr-debuginfo file-debuginfo --skip-unavailable
+Install anything missing from fedora dnf install -y --enable-repo=fedora-debuginfo rpm-libs-debuginfo \
+rpm-debuginfo lmdb-debuginfo glibc-debuginfo glibc-common-debuginfo \
+openssl-libs-debuginfo libattr-debuginfo file-debuginfo --skip-unavailable

 ```

-Adjust the path so that it can find the freshly built fapolicyd.
+For security purposes, fapolicyd's intenal library is built for static linking.
+So, to run this test suite, it needs to find an unlinked copy of that library.
 It doesn't matter if it was an srpm or built from a freshly cloned github repo.
-The first fix is to point to the fapolicyd header files.
+Adjust the path in the Makefile so that it can find the freshly built fapolicyd.
+The first fix is to point the includes (-I) to the fapolicyd header files.
 There are 2 sets, the config.h file which is in the top most directory and then the library headers.
+The second fix is to point the linker to the fapolicyd library (-L).
+For this example, we will assume the user is in a "build" account.
+Adjust accordingly.

 ```
 vi Makefile